 When liquid feed is swallowed by a calf it is diverted away from the developing rumen and into the abomasum, or gastric stomach.
 If the feed is milk, the casein curds in the acid environment, slowing digestion and allowing salivary enzymes time to break it down.
 Because whey protein is non-curding it passes through unchanged to the small intestine.
 If the calf is very young, the intestinal digestive enzymes will not be sufficiently developed to extract all the nutrition from the whey protein.

-Once calves are over four weeks their intestinal enzymes will have developed enough that the difference between casein and whey protein is less significant, but for young calves that distinction is very important for health and growth fatty acid profile, and with milk fat being the only fat containing the fatty acid butyrate, it's important for rumen development.
+Once calves are over four weeks their intestinal enzymes will have developed enough that the difference between casein and whey protein is less significant, but for young calves that distinction is very important for health and growth

 Fats